How health coverage works in Alberta

 The concept is simple: a large number of people pay premiums (set monthly amounts) for supplementary benefit coverage, and when they have expenses, they are reimbursed through their plan.
 This not only helps individuals budget for everyday health-related expenses, but provides valuable financial protection in the event of an unexpected injury, illness or medical condition.

 Understanding the difference between government and Alberta Blue Cross® coverage

 Alberta has a publicly administered and funded health care system that ensures Albertans receive universal access to medically necessary hospital and health care services.
-This plan, called the Alberta Health Care Insurance Plan (AHCIP), covers health care costs such as doctor provided medical services, diagnostic services (for example x-rays), and hospital accommodation.
-To view a list of what AHCIP covers, or to apply for an AHCIP card, click here.
+This plan, called the Alberta Health Care Insurance Plan (AHCIP), covers health care costs such as doctor-provided medical services, diagnostic services (for example x-rays), and hospital accommodation.
+To view a list of what AHCIP covers, or to apply for an AHCIP card, visit the Government of Alberta website.

 Acquiring extended coverage through a benefit plan helps to off-set costs which AHCIP does not cover.
-By signing up for a benefit plan with Alberta Blue Cross, you receive total or partial reimbursement for health expenses which fall outside of AHCIP coverage.
-To learn more about our specific plan details, click here.
+By signing up for a benefit plan with Alberta Blue Cross®, you receive total or partial reimbursement for health expenses which fall outside of AHCIP coverage.
+Learn more about Alberta Blue Cross® plans.